Meet Bonnie – our Industry Engagement Coordinator

 The benefits of IEP are endless.
 We encourage all students to take on an internship as well as their required volunteer hours to ensure they are all getting as much real world experience as possible.
 Having industry experience on a graduate’s resume greatly increases their chance for employment.
 It also gives students a chance to network, learn on the job and discover where their passion within the events industry lies.

 What are some of the best outcomes of the IEP that you’ve been involved with?

 It’s hard to say, there have been so many!

-I think seeing some of our regional students get involved with big name event’s such as Groovin’ The Moo was one of my highlights of 2018.
+I think seeing some of our regional students get involved with big name event’s such as Groovin’ The Moo was one of my highlights of the last few years.
 We haven’t previously had many contacts in WA and Brisbane so making those connections has been so wonderful for our regional students.